Classification of Students

 Students MUST show a valid driver’s license, state or military ID, or passport to the proctor at exam time.

-For questions regarding this form please the contact course instructor or call the Center for Distance Learning at 251-405-7144.
+For questions regarding this form please the contact course instructor or call the Distance Education Department at 251-405-7144.

 Developmental instruction is designed to develop the academic competencies necessary for students to successfully complete college-level courses.
 Developmental courses do not meet graduation requirements or requirements for completion of a degree, diploma, or certificate.
 Developmental courses have been developed in English, reading, and mathematics.
 Any student enrolled in two or more transitional courses should be advised not to enroll in more than 16 total credit hours per semester.